sycamore-rs/sycamore/docs/next/advanced/attributes_prop.md

 # Passing Attributes to a wrapped element

+> TODO: This feature currently does not work in the latest pre-release.

 When you're working on code for your own website, props are a great way to pass customizable values to a component.
 If you need to customize an additional attribute on your HTML element, just add a prop!
 On the other hand, when you're working on components used by other people (i.e. component libraries),